What Is Strategic Management? Approaches, Benefits, and Careers

 5 steps of the strategic management process

-It's common to view the strategic management process as a five-step process.
-The steps are identification, analysis, formation, execution, and evaluation.
+It's common to view the strategic management process as five steps: identification, analysis, formation, execution, and evaluation.

 1. Define the direction.

-Identifying the direction and specific goals is the initial stage of the strategic management process.
-This step involves identifying goals and determining what needs to happen to achieve them.
+The initial stage of the strategic management process involves identifying the direction and specific goals and determining what needs to happen to achieve them.

 2. Analyze the current situation.

 The second step is analysis and research.
-Using tools like SWOT analysis and examining the organization's resources, including budget, time, people (staff), and more, you'll gain a better understanding of how to leverage what's working and get rid of what's not.
+By using tools like SWOT analysis and examining the organization's resources, including budget, time, staff, and more, you'll gain a better understanding of how to leverage what's working and eliminate what's not.

 3. Outline the strategy and plan of action.